 - Reading comprehension

 Barbara's research focuses on early literacy, particularly language development and book sharing with information texts.
-She often uses the approach of design-based research or formative experiments to investigate educational issues, and she co-authored the book, On Formative and Design Experiments.
-Further, Bradley co-directs a 4-week summer study abroad in Italy for education majors.
+She is co-author of the book, Revitalizing Read Alouds: Interactive Talk About Books With Young Children, PreK-2.
+Barbara often uses the approach of design-based research or formative experiments to investigate educational issues, and she co-authored the book, On Formative and Design Experiments.
+Finally, Barbara directs a 4-week summer study abroad in Italy for education majors and has several publications related to this program

-Barbara has published research in Early Childhood Research Quarterly, Journal of Early Childhood Literacy, Early Child Development and Care, Journal of Literacy Research, The Reading Teacher, School Psychology Review, and School Psychology Quarterly, and she has presented research at the national conferences of the Literacy Research Association and American Educational Research Association.
-She currently serves on the editorial review board for The Reading Teacher.
+Barbara has published research in Early Childhood Research Quarterly, Journal of Early Childhood Literacy, Early Child Development and Care, Journal of Literacy Research, The Reading Teacher, Science and Children, School Psychology Review, and School Psychology Quarterly.
+She presents her research at the national/international conferences such as the Literacy Research Association (LRA) and American Educational Research Association (AERA).
+She currently serves on the editorial review board for Reading Research Quarterly.

 - Early childhood